Reading Time: 18 Min

 My general view is quite positive on a near 100% stock allocation for those who have more than a 10-year investment horizon.
 Keep in mind that a 10-year investment horizon does not necessarily mean 10 years to retirement: you could be less than 10 years away from retirement but have a financial system set-up with pensions, social security, part-time jobs, a few years of expenses in cash at the bank, or any other various levers that make a 10-year hold bleeding into your retirement a very real possibility.

 Given some of the current events and political issues we are facing, I am somewhat leery of a stock market correction.
 The challenge is there is always some valid-sounding argument to be cynical about the stock market (the market has hit ‘historical highs’ many years in a row), and if you pull out too soon, you miss years of potential double digit returns by sitting on the sidelines.
 What is an informed, worried investor to do?
 I personally am not concerned enough to go to a majority bond/cash allocation as some of my compatriots are, but I am cynical enough that I have a chunk of my portfolio sitting in reserve ready to buy stocks at a discount if they drop steeply.
-The opportunity cost of leaving this money in a high yield savings account is steep, so I’ve instead devised a different place to put it to work – we’ll talk about my current portfolio allocation and how I’m trying to handle the current economic winds in a separate, more detailed post next week.
+The opportunity cost of leaving this money in a high yield savings account is steep, so I’ve instead devised a different place to put it to work over here.

 Know that these ideas are just the first building blocks to a deep understanding of portfolio allocation.
 There are numerous additional analyses which are valid and useful (you can find some more of them at portfoliocharts.com) should you desire a more nuanced perspective.
 For example, once you complete the accumulation phase and enter retirement, you can model what withdrawal rate has been safe to draw using these allocations.
 The possibilities are endless.
 However, if you understand the above, you are more than 95% of the way there and easily one of the most informed of your colleagues when it comes to investment allocation.
 I’d challenge the majority of financial advisors – who make allocation recommendations every day – to rattle these key pieces of information off at will.
 You will now be able to.